Jas-077/IWP_Project/README.md

 # IWP_Project
-A basic website made with HTML, CSS, Javascript and PHP.
+A basic website made with HTML, CSS, Javascript and PHP. <br>
 Install xamp/mamp server to run the project in php environment.